DataDog/dd-apm-test-agent/README.md

 - ID collisions
 - Multiple root spans
 - Inconsistent trace id in a trace
+- Required metadata
 - [TODO] All referenced spans exist
-- Required metadata
+- [TODO] trace header validation

 ### Snapshot testing

 - Trace matching

+### TODO

+- [ ] Flag for CI use (don't generate snapshots if they don't exist)
+- [ ] Handle integration/language versioning if snapshots are expected to differ